Family Farm services

 COVID-19 update: Most service stations are open with fewer facilities.
 General advice here.

-Catering: Starbucks (southbound only) Main Amenities: northbound only: Tourist Information Sign Forecourt: northbound only: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue
+and southbound only: Starbucks Main Amenities: northbound only: Tourist Information Sign Forecourt: northbound only: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue

 Family Farm Service Station